 How do we learn to make mistakes?

 What does this have to do with piano playing?
 Mistakes in piano playing are learned, as well.
-You need to set up your practicing such that correct technique is rewarded, and incorrect technique is ignored.
+That is, you need to set up your practice such that the correct technique is rewarded, and incorrect technique is ignored.
 Fortunately, there are many obvious rewards available to you.
 Good technique…

 - …feels good, bad technique doesn’t.